-Ease into the Routine
+Ease into a New Routine

 For the past few months, your dog’s chief source of entertainment has probably been your children, and they can be very stimulating for a curious, happy family pet.
 Now that they are gone, help your dog fend off the boredom blues with enrichment toys, puzzles, and games.
 In other words, give your dog some homework!
-Stock up on toys that can be filled with treats like peanut butter, frozen banana slices, and piece of kibble.
+Stock up on toys that can be filled with treats like peanut butter, frozen banana slices, and pieces of kibble.
 Hide toys and treats around the house for them to find as a game, and get your dog thinking about how he can earn or find a treat.